kristoffer-dyrkorn/kristoffer-dyrkorn.github.io/cube/README.md

 }
 ```

-Here, `requestAnimationFrame(...)` is used to ensure smooth drawing.
-In the `animate()` function we first clear the canvas.
-Then we rotate the vertices, calculate the perspective effect and draw the cube.
+Here, `requestAnimationFrame(...)` is used to ensure smooth animation - the drawing and clearing of the canvas is synchronised to the refresh rate of the monitor.
+In the `animate()` function we first clear the canvas using `clearRect(...)`.
+We then rotate the vertices, calculate the perspective effect and draw the cube.
 Finally, we increase the rotation angles so the cube will have rotated a bit the next time it is drawn.

-The finished application can be seen here.
-The source code is 1906 bytes when we include a little bit of markup and layout code.
+The finished application can be seen [here](./app/1.html).
+The source code is 2156 bytes when we include a little bit of comments, markup and layout code.

-With that, this first part of the series is finished.
-Read on to see what happens in the next part, then we'll shrink the code!
-We will have only one goal in mind: to reduce the number of bytes while making the cube appear as before.
+With that, this first part is done.
+Read on to see what happens next!
+We will then start the shortening the source code.
+There is only one goal: to reduce the number of bytes of the source code file while making the cube appear as before.